cgwire/zou/docs/index.md

 # Welcome to the Kitsu API (Zou) documentation

-The Kitsu API allows to store and manage the data of your animation/VFX production.
+The Kitsu API allows you to store and manage the data of your animation/VFX production.
-Through it you can link all the tools of your pipeline and make sure they are all synchronized.
+Through it, you can link all the tools of your pipeline and make sure they are all synchronized.

-To integrate it in your tools you can rely on the dedicated Python client named [Gazu](https://gazu.cg-wire.com).
+To integrate it into your tools you can rely on the dedicated Python client named [Gazu](https://gazu.cg-wire.com).

 # Who is it for?